wichaksono/child-theme/README.md

 ## Description

-This is a comprehensive WordPress child theme built on GeneratePress that provides not only safe customization capabilities but also includes powerful developer tools for enhanced WordPress development workflow.
+This is a comprehensive WordPress child theme that provides not only safe customization capabilities but also includes powerful developer tools for enhanced WordPress development workflow.
 Perfect for developers who need advanced features and client-friendly tools.

 ## Features